- 1.5 years (or part-time equivalent)

 At UniSQ You can choose from several specialisations in the Graduate Certificate of Information Technology including:

-- Computing Technology - Develop broad foundation knowledge in the areas of networking and IT system administration.
+- Computing Technology - Develop broad foundation knowledge in networking, IT system administration and cyber security.

-- Network Engineering - Learn the fundamentals of wireless networking – gain hands-on experience in configuring wireless devices and explore a range of mobile technologies.
+- Network Engineering - Learn the fundamentals of wireless networking, configure wireless devices and explore a range of mobile technologies.

-- Software Development - Explore software development concepts and gain an introduction to software engineering and become career-ready with a software development qualification.
+- Software Development - Explore software development concepts and gain an introduction to software engineering, becoming career-ready in one of Australia’s most in-demand IT fields

 Yes!
 Most education providers allow you to study a Grad Dip in IT online.